melbournebioinformatics/MelBioInf_docs/docs/tutorials/rna_seq_exp_design/rna_seq_experimental_design.md

 sample is usually enough.
 If similar data exists it can be helpful to check the read counts for key genes of interest to estimate the required depth.

+Biological variability is usually the largest effect limiting the power of RNA-seq analysis.
+The most improvement in an experiment will usually be achieved by increasing the biological replication to improve estimation of the biological variation.

 ## Sequencing options to consider